Signs of Birth Injury

 Of the possible injuries that can occur during childbirth, brain injuries tend to be the most severe.
 After spending months hoping for a healthy child, learning your newborn suffered brain damage because of a medical mistake can be devastating.
 Knowing the injury and the lifelong consequences could have been prevented only make matters worse.

 Understanding the signs and symptoms of brain damage in infants or learning how to recognize symptoms of cerebral palsy in a newborn may be the last thing on your mind going into the delivery room.
 After you have left the hospital and have questions about whether your baby is developing properly, it may be first and foremost.
 If your baby was unable to breathe at birth or required resuscitation, experienced seizures, has a shrill cry or was kept in the neonatal intensive care unit (NICU) well after your stay, a brain injury may have occurred during birth.

 If your child was diagnosed with a birth injury such as cerebral palsy, Erb’s palsy, or a brachial plexus injury, you should consult an lawyer to discuss obtaining the financial assistance you’ll need to provide the lifetime care your child will require.
 When a medical mistake causes serious, permanent injury, a medical malpractice lawsuit may be your best option to keep the same mistake from causing injury to another innocent newborn.

-Contact Our Miami Medical Malpractice Lawyers
+Contact Our Florida Medical Malpractice Lawyers

 If you are unsure whether your child suffered a birth injury or if your newborn has already been diagnosed with a disorder commonly associated with an injury during birth, don’t wait to contact Freidin Brown, P.A. today.
 We’ll meet with you for FREE to discuss what may have gone wrong, who may be responsible, and your right to financial compensation.
 With our contingency fees, you’ll owe us nothing for our services until we win your case.